 Comment out a line or block of code.

 Show all places where a code element is used across your project.

 When you press (Alt+F7), GoLand looks for usages of interface methods.
 To find usages of the current method, press Ctrl+Alt+Shift+F7.

 To view the keymap configuration, open the Settings/Preferences dialog Ctrl+Alt+S and select Keymap.

 Use a predefined keymap

 GoLand automatically suggests a predefined keymap based on your environment.
-Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Eclipse or NetBeans).
+Make sure that it matches the OS you are using or select the one that matches shortcuts from another IDE or editor you are used to (for example, Emacs or Sublime).